Government & Corporate Transparency

 Canadians’ right of access to information held by governments and public agencies is embarrassingly inadequate.
 Internationally, the quality of our access to information law ranks 59th out of 102 countries.
 The implementation of the law makes matters even worse – often imposing excessive delays, high costs, and significant censorship.
 Even more limited is the public’s right of access to information about the decisions and practices of the corporate sector that increasingly shape every aspect of our lives.

 Healthy democracy depends on an informed public with ready access to the information it needs to engage in effective political decision-making.

 The Centre for Free Expression works to promote greater government and corporate transparency through public education and advocacy for better right to know laws and practices.

-Toronto Hydro is the 2017 recipient of the Code of Silence Award for Outstanding Achievement in Government Secrecy in the category of local government departments and agencies.
+Stratford City Council has been selected as the 2021 recipient of the Code of Silence Award for Outstanding Achievement in Government Secrecy in the municipal category.

 - next ›